alepot55/Gaussian-Splatting-SLAM/README.md

-# Gaussian Splatting for Simultaneous localization and mapping (SLAM)
+# Gaussian Splatting for Simultaneous localization and mapping

 This project aims is a dense Simultaneous Localization and Mapping (SLAM) system that aims to leverage Gaussian splatting to achieve photo-realistic reconstructions.
 For the last-year excellence program at Sapienza University of Rome, the project focuses on creating a robust model for SLAM using Gaussian representations.
 SLAM is a critical component in robotics and computer vision, enabling robots and autonomous systems to navigate and map their environment.
 Gaussian-SLAM si basa su NerfStudio, una libreria che offre funzionalità avanzate per la ricostruzione 3D.
 In particolare, Gaussian-SLAM utilizza il metodo splatfacto di NerfStudio come punto di partenza.